CoraJung/flexible-input-slu/README.md

 Typically, the model will be downloaded (and cached) automatically when running the training for the first time.
 In case you want to download the model explicitly, you can run the `download_bert.py` script from the `dataprep/` directory, e.g. `python download_bert.py bert-base-cased ./models/bert-base-cased`.

-To preprocess the Snips dataset, please run `prepare_snips.py` (located in the `dataprep/` directory) from within the `snips_slu/` folder dataset.
-This will generate additional files within the `snips_slu/` folder required by the dataloader.

 ## Running experiments